eda-akkaya/eda-akkaya/README.md

 # Hi, I'm Eda 👋

-"Detail-Oriented and Always Learning"
+"Detail-oriented.
+Always learning"

-I'm a Computer Engineer and Backend Developer passionate about building scalable and secure applications.
+I'm a Computer Engineer/Backend Developer passionate about building scalable and secure applications.
 I mostly work with **Java, Spring Boot, SQL, and REST APIs**, and I also explore **Data Science and AI**.

 I continue these trainings: